ornao/pp3-bullshit/README.md

 6. I want the option to play again once the game is over
 7. If I play the game multiple times, I want how many times I have won to be saved
 8. I want to enter my name at start of game to personalise it
+9. I want the communal cards pile displayed so I know how many cards the next loser of the round could get

 ### Site Owner
-9. I want the back of the computer's cards to display as a graphic and for them to update when hand is updated.
+10. I want the back of the computer's cards to display as a graphic and for them to update when hand is updated.
 Seeing the front of the cards would ruin the game for the user because they would know if the computer was lying
-10. I want the user to have the option to play the game again without having to exit.
+11. I want the user to have the option to play the game again without having to exit.
 This is to enhance user experience.
-11. I want the user's name and how many times they have won to be saved to google sheets.
+12. I want the user's name and how many times they have won to be saved to google sheets.
-12. I want user inputs to undergo extensive validation so game execution is not affected.
+13. I want user inputs to undergo extensive validation so game execution is not affected.